awsdocs/amazon-s3-developer-guide/doc_source/ListingKeysUsingAPIs.md

  For more information on this aspect of listing, see [Listing Keys Hierarchically Using a Prefix and Delimiter](ListingKeysHierarchy.md)\.

 **List Implementation Efficiency**
 List performance is not substantially affected by the total number of keys in your bucket, nor by the presence or absence of the prefix, marker, maxkeys, or delimiter arguments\.
-For information on improving overall bucket performance, including the list operation, see [Request Rate and Performance Guidelines](request-rate-perf-considerations.md)\.

 ## Iterating Through Multi\-Page Results<a name="ListingKeysPaginated"></a>